abhyuday-fr/Redis/Readme.md

 # What to excpect next
 Even if it's a working project, still a lot of core features and important structures architecure is left to do to make it more speed and performance acer.
 - [X] Hastables: I've used chaining hashtable (they use nested data structures like array of arrays, array of trees, etc.).
 Other type of hashtable which I didn't use are
                  Open addressing implemented by a single array and use Probing techniques for resolving conflicts.
+                 I used [FNV](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) hash for hashing.
 - [ ] Data Serialization
 - [ ] Balanced Binary Tree
 - [ ] Sorted Set